-The audit documentation for this engagement is the property of Poulsen, VanLeuven & Catmull PA and constitutes confidential information.
-However, subject to applicable laws and regulations, audit documentation and appropriate individuals will be made available upon request and in a timely manner to Idaho Legislative Services and the Idaho State Department of Education or its designee, a federal agency providing direct or indirect funding, or the U.S. Government Accountability Office for purposes of a quality review of the audit, to resolve audit findings, or to carry out oversight responsibilities.
+The audit documentation for this engagement is the property of Bolinger, Segars, Gilbert & Moss, L.L.P. and constitutes confidential information.
+However, subject to applicable laws and regulations, audit documentation and appropriate individuals will be made available upon request and in a timely manner to the Texas Education Agency or its designee, a federal agency providing direct or indirect funding, or the U.S. Government Accountability Office for purposes of a quality review of the audit, to resolve audit findings, or to carry out oversight responsibilities.
 We will notify you of any such request.
-If requested, access to such audit documentation will be provided under the supervision of Poulsen, VanLeuven & Catmull PA personnel.
+If requested, access to such audit documentation will be provided under the supervision of Bolinger, Segars, Gilbert & Moss, L.L.P. personnel.
 Furthermore, upon request, we may provide copies of selected audit documentation to the aforementioned parties.
 These parties may intend, or decide, to distribute the copies or information contained therein to others, including other governmental agencies.

-The audit documentation for this engagement will be retained for a minimum of five years after the report release date or for any additional period requested by the State of Idaho.
-If we are aware that a federal awarding agency, pass-through entity, or auditee is contesting an audit finding, we will contact the party(ies) contesting the audit finding for guidance prior to destroying the audit documentation.
+The audit documentation for this engagement will be retained for a minimum of five years after the report release or for any additional period requested by the Texas Education Agency.
+If we are aware that a federal awarding agency, pass-through entity, or auditee is contesting an audit finding, we will contact the party contesting the audit finding for guidance prior to destroying the audit documentation.

-Jacob Catmull is the engagement partner and is responsible for supervising the engagement and signing the reports or authorizing another individual to sign them.
-We expect to begin our audit on approximately July 6, 2025.
+Trey Rowe is the engagement partner and is responsible for supervising the engagement and signing the reports or authorizing another individual to sign them.

-Our fee for these services will be at our standard hourly rates plus out-of-pocket costs (such as report reproduction, word processing, postage, travel, copies, telephone, etc.).
+Our fee for these services will be at our standard hourly rates plus out-of-pocket costs (such as report reproduction, word processing, postage, travel, copies, telephone, etc.) and is estimated to be \$32,000.
 Our standard hourly rates vary according to the degree of responsibility involved and the experience level of the personnel assigned to your audit.
-The above fee is based on anticipated cooperation from your personnel and the assumption that unexpected circumstances will not be encountered during the audit.
-If significant additional time is necessary, we will discuss it with you and arrive at a new fee estimate before we incur the additional costs.
+Our invoices for these fees will be rendered each month as work progresses and are payable on presentation.
+The above fee is based on anticipated cooperation from your personnel and the assumption that unexpected circumstances will not be encountered during the engagement.
+If significant additional time is necessary, we will keep you informed of any problems we encounter and our fees will be adjusted accordingly.